CrypticVerse/limestone-fabric/README.md

 To install this mod on the client, place the `.jar` file in your `mods` folder.

-For servers, place the file in the `mods` folder on the server. *Please note that the mod is both server and client side.*
+For servers, place the file in the `mods` folder on the server. *Please note that the mod is both server and client side.

-### Current Features include:
-Maple trees and the Maple forest biome

 ## Compatibility